RaphaelDeLaGhetto/RepData_PeerAssessment1/PA1_template.md

 This is the first of two project submissions for Coursera's Reproducible Reasearch course.
 Its intent is to produce a literate statistical analysis on data collected from a personal activity monitoring device.
-The data upon which this analysis is performed was obtained by forking the project repository on 2014-10-14.
+The data upon which this analysis is performed was obtained by forking the course repository on 2014-10-14.

 ## Loading and preprocessing the data